JulianStreyczek/Scrape-Ballotpedia-US-State-Legislative-Majorities/README.md

 ## Code to scrape from [Ballotpedia.org](https://ballotpedia.org)

-This repository contains an R script to scrape and save data on party composition in US states' upper and lower chambers (State Senate, State House of Representatives) from [Ballotpedia.org](https://ballotpedia.org).
+This repository contains an R script to scrape and format data on party composition in US states' upper and lower chambers (State Senate, State House of Representatives) from [Ballotpedia.org](https://ballotpedia.org).
 It outputs two datasets, one each for the upper and lower chamber, containing the following variables:

 - State (excluding overseas territories and the District of Columbia)